isomerpages/moe-psgrepository/_your-psg-journey-begins/Why join PSG?.md

 <p></p>
 <p>The Parent Support Group (PSG) is a great opportunity for us to be closer
-to our children, understand them better, and help them in their education journey.
-Our children also benefit when we are more active in their school environment.</p>
+to our children, understand them better, and help them in their education journey.</p>
 <p></p>
+<p>Our children also benefit when we are more active in their school environment.
-<p>They tend to:</p>
+They tend to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>show more positive attitudes</p>